semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/TermsDS.md

 ## Meta Data describing Components

-Following components give additional non-validating/constraining information about the DS.
+The following components give additional non-validating/constraining information about the DS.

 **schema:name** - `[Language tagged String]` - The Name(s) of the DS.